“ The wonderful thing about stories is that they marry ideas and feelings in a sequence of events.

 Stories help to unlock a child’s Imagination!

-• Babies love stories too…even if they are too young to understand the words they love hearing your voice and spending focused time with you.
+- Very small babies love stories too… if they are too young to understand the words they love hearing your voice and spending focused time with you.